20 Things to do in Verona (2024): Best places to visit + map

 Read even more tips on travelling in Italy.

-Summary: Sights to see in Verona
+Summary: Best things to do in Verona

 What to see and do in Verona?